InnocentusLime/innocentuslime/README.md

 tools & games!
 Generally, I am really pationate about making low-requirement things that can run on as many things as possible.

-At the moment I a 4th year student, working on my thesis.
+At the moment I am a 4th year student, working on my thesis.

 ## As for my engineering pursuits...
 - 🔭 Working on a Sonic-like platformer & a small RPG!